stefanpate/bottle/README.md

 7. tests

 ## Usage
 - run_pickaxe.py does a network expansion from starters to targets.
-- prune_pickaxe.py takes a pickaxe output, finds paths from starters to targets, saves a pruned pickaxe object and a ProcessedExpansion object
+- process_expansion.py from Pickaxe output, (1) finds paths between starter and target molecules (2) assigns known reaction analogues to the predicted reactions in found paths using a reaction-based similarity score (3) calculates thermodynamic values for predicted pathways using eQuilibrator (4) stores processed paths, predicted reactions, and known reaction information to json
-- [Placeholder for thermodynamics.
-Currently calculations done outside this directory]
+- map_operators.py maps operators to reaction with option to return the reaction center
-- analyze_paths.py does reaction-center-maximum-common-substructure calculations and enters thermo info into ProcessedExpansion object
+- sprhea_extract.py does most of the processing of known protein-reaction data from SwissProt + Rhea flat files
-- vis_pathways.ipynb filters & sorts paths in ProcessedExpansion object and renders pdfs of reaction formula and spreadsheets w/ further info
+- download_rhea_smi_name_pairs.py pulls molecule SMILES-name pairs from Rhea

 ## Dev Notes